omeka/plugin-VraCore/README.md

 # plugin-VraCore
-Use the VRA Core metadata standard in Omeka
+Use the (VRA Core metadata standard in Omeka.

 # Installation
 Usual Omeka installation procedure.
 A "VRA Core" Element Set will be installed, as well as tables for VRA Elements and Attributes data.